zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 minutes_read: 5
 ---

-# Simplify Your Code Review Process with Automation Tools!

 ![Code Review Illustration](/docs/2024-12-16-simplify-your-code-review-process-with-automation/illustration.webp)

-*As engineering teams grow, code reviews become challenging yet still crucial for quality control.
+As engineering teams grow, code reviews become *challenging*.
 We've all been there – nitpicking over minor issues while important stuff gets lost.
 These reviews often become bottlenecks, slowing us down.
-But by leveraging smart tools and focusing on what really matters, we can speed up the process and make it more effective.
-Say goodbye to endless debates about tabs vs. spaces!*
+It needs to stop!
+By leveraging existing tools and focusing on what really matters, we can speed up the code review and make it more effective.
+Say goodbye to endless debates about tabs vs. spaces!

 * toc
 {:toc}